bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Serverless-and-Application-Services.md

 * Future invocations can use a warm start, the same Execution Context can be reused.
 * A Lambda invocation can reuse an Execution Context but has to assume it cannot.
 If used infrequently, contexts will be removed.
 Concurrent executions will use multiple (potentially new) contexts.
 * Provisioned concurrency can be used.
 AWS will create and keep X contexts warm and ready to use, improving start speeds.

+## CloudWatch Events and EventBridge

+* If something happens, or at whatever time or period, do something.
+* EventBridge is replacing CloudWatch.
+* A default Event bus for the account.
+* In CloudWatch Events there is only one bud (implicit).
+* EventBridge can have additional event buses.
+* Rules match incoming events (or scheduled).
+* Routes the vent to one or more targets (example, Lambda).